QuantConnect/Documentation/05-Alpha-Streams/01-overview.rst

 Only the Symbol and Direction are required properties; however, the other properties add depth to your prediction, which increases its usefulness and value in the marketplace.

 If you are using the Algorithm Framework, your ``AlphaModel`` will yield Insight objects from your Update() method.
-We'll cover more about emitting insights in the next section, `Creating An Alpha <https://www.quantconnect.com/docs/alpha-streams/creating-an-alpha>`_.
+We'll cover more about emitting insights in the next section, :ref:`Creating An Alpha <alpha-streams-creating-an-alpha>`.

 .. tabs::